awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-IssueCertificate.md

 # IssueCertificate<a name="JavaApi-IssueCertificate"></a>

-The following Java sample shows how to use the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) function\.
+The following Java sample shows how to use the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) operation\.

-This function uses your private certificate authority \(CA\) to issue a private certificate\.
-This action returns the Amazon Resource Name \(ARN\) of the certificate\.
+This operation uses your private certificate authority \(CA\) to issue an end\-entity certificate\.
+This operation returns the Amazon Resource Name \(ARN\) of the certificate\.
 You can retrieve the certificate by calling the [GetCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificate.html) and specifying the ARN\.

 ```
 package com.amazonaws.samples;